Cecilapp/Links/README.md

 ### Buttons color

-You can disable buttons custom color and use CSS color instead:
+You can disable page's buttons color and use CSS color instead:

 _cecil.yml:_